-Plants with spiky leaves have long been seen to be an ideal natural razor wire for ensuring security by protecting estates from raiding invaders
+Plants with spiky leaves have long been considered an ideal natural razor wire for ensuring security by protecting estates from raiding invaders and serving as cattle barriers.
+Its narrow foliage, sharp spines, and serrated margins provide your garden with an organized and aesthetic form.

 10 Plants with Spiky Leaves

-Plants with spiky leaves add variety to your collections and also help defend your garden.
+Plants with spiky leaves add variety to your collections and help defend your garden.
 Some of the most well-known plants with spiky leaves are listed below:

 - Agave Plants (Agave)